-Attorneys Standing Up for Employees Throughout the San Francisco Bay Area and Marin County
+Employment Lawyers Standing Up for Workers in the San Francisco Bay Area and Marin County

-At McCormack & Erlich, we protect workers’ rights.
-If you suffered illegal discrimination, harassment or retaliation in the workplace, were wrongfully terminated, or are owed wages, overtime or commissions, we will fight for you.
+The employment attorneys at McCormack & Erlich, protect workers’ rights.
+If you suffered illegal discrimination, sexual harassment or retaliation in the workplace, wrongful termination, or are owed wages, overtime or commissions, we will fight for you.
 Our employment lawyers pursue justice and compensation for employees like you everyday.

 It is not easy for workers to stand up to their employers, managers, and big corporations.
 You need an aggressive employment attorney in your corner who will stand up for your rights against these powerful interests, and pursue the best outcome possible in your case.
 If you believe that you have a case, it is important to speak with one of our attorneys as soon as possible so we can determine what action can be taken to protect your interests.
 Call us today.

 Attorneys Fighting for Unpaid Overtime and Commissions